 Our expectations for the quality and performance of our products are high.
 We are proud of our ability to design and manufacture products and services that consistently deliver exceptional results, and we stand behind them completely.

 We have a variation of CNC machinery at MDA, including our CNC milling machine in Canada, among other things.
-We keep up with the latest advancements in CNC machinery, so our equipment, such as our CNC milling machine in Canada, is always top of the line and serviced to ensure that it is running at its peak.
+We keep up with the latest advancements in CNC machinery, so our equipment, such as our CNC milling machine in Canada and throughout North America, is always top-of-the-line and serviced to ensure it is running at its peak.